 “Don’t go to Japan” they say…”it’s expensive” they say.
-My husband and I recently returned from a 12-day trip to Kyoto and Tokyo in late March/early April, and I am happy to say that traveling to Japan was cheaper than what we expected it to be.
+My husband and I spent two weeks in Kyoto and Tokyo in late March/early April, and I am happy to say that traveling to Japan was cheaper than what we expected it to be.
 Of course, there are always several ways to travel; you can stay in hostels, eat ramen every meal and take the subway everywhere, or you can stay in a love hotel, eat kaiseki, drink high-end matcha and take taxis everywhere.
 Those are going to look like two very different trips cost-wise.

 I’ll be honest; one of the reasons I didn’t feel inclined to visit Japan sooner was because I thought it would break our travel budget.
 Boy, was I wrong!
 So how much does it cost to travel to Japan?
 Below I will break down average expenditures and give you an idea of what you can expect to pay for food, entertainment & leisure, transportation, and accommodation.
 At the very bottom of this post, I will include a table of how much money we spent during our 12 days in Japan as a couple.

 If you’ll be visiting Japan, be sure to check out my Japan Archives for helpful information on how to visit Japan, things to do, rules to be sure you follow, and food to try!